pyeventsourcing/eventsourcing/docs/topics/domain.rst

 This method is usually called by the command methods of an aggregate to capture the decisions that it makes.
-That is, the aggregate event object is the final stage in the coming to be of an occasion within the aggregate that actually begins before the aggregate event object is constructed.
-For example, see the ``make_it_so()`` method of the ``World`` class in the :ref:`basic example
+For example, see the ``make_it_so()`` method of the ``World`` class in the :ref:`basic example <Aggregate basic example>` below.
+The creation of the aggregate event object is the final stage in the coming-to-be of a private individual occasion of experience within the aggregate, that begins before the event object is created.
+The event object is the beginning of a transition of this private individuality to the publicity of many such things, one stubborn fact amongst the many which together determine the current state of an event-sourced application.
-<Aggregate basic example>` below.

-The :func:`~eventsourcing.domain.Aggregate.trigger_event` method has a positional argument ``event_class``, which is used to pass the type of aggregate event object to be triggered.
+Like the :func:`~eventsourcing.domain.MetaAggregate._create` method, the :func:`~eventsourcing.domain.Aggregate.trigger_event` method has a required positional argument ``event_class``, which is the type of aggregate event object to be triggered.
 The purpose of this method is to create the next version number, by adding ``1`` to the current version number of the aggregate, to create a new timestamp, and to construct a new event object.

+It uses the ``id`` attribute of the aggregate as the ``originator_id`` of the new domain event.
+It uses the current aggregate ``version`` to create the next version number (by adding ``1``) and uses this value as the ``originator_version`` of the new aggregate event.
+It calls :func:`datetime.now` to create the ``timestamp`` value of the new domain event.

 The :class:`~eventsourcing.domain.Aggregate` class has a nested :class:`~eventsourcing.domain.Aggregate.Event` class.
-It is defined as a `frozen Python data class <https://docs.python.org/3/library/dataclasses.html>`_ with three attributes: ``id`` which is the ID of an aggregate, ``version`` which carries the next version number of the aggregate, and ``timestamp`` which indicates when the event was triggered.
+It is defined as a subclass of the :class:`~eventsourcing.domain.AggregateEvent` discussed above in the section on :ref:`Domain events <Events>`.

-It can be used as a base class to define aggregate event classes.
-The :class:`~eventsourcing.domain.Aggregate.Created` event class discussed above is a subclass of :class:`~eventsourcing.domain.Aggregate.Event`.
-For another example, see the ``SomethingHappened`` class in the :ref:`basic example <Aggregate basic example>` below.
-Aggregate event classes are usually named using past participles to describe what was decided by the command method, such as "Done", "Updated", "Closed", etc.
+The :class:`~eventsourcing.domain.Aggregate.Event` class can be used as a base class to define the particular aggregate event classes needed by in your domain model.
+For example, see the ``SomethingHappened`` class in the :ref:`basic example <Aggregate basic example>` below.
-See the :ref:`Domain events <Events>` section below for more information about aggregate event classes.
-They can be defined on aggregate classes as nested classes.
+Aggregate event classes are usually named using past participles to describe what was decided by the command method, such as "Done", "Updated", "Closed"... names that are meaningful in your domain, expressing and helping to constitute your project's ubiquitous language.

 The :func:`~eventsourcing.domain.Aggregate.trigger_event` method also accepts arbitrary keyword-only arguments, which will be used to construct the aggregate event object.
 As with the